Bacteria and micro-organisms involved in water treatment

 • Chlorination: Adding chlorine to water destroys pathogenic germs.
 However, this method can leave behind chemical residues and generate potentially harmful by-products.

 • UV disinfection: The use of ultraviolet (UV) light is an effective method of destroying micro-organisms without leaving chemical residues.
-UV disinfection systems, such as those offered by 1h2o3, use the germicidal effect of UVc rays to eliminate microbes, viruses, bacteria, fungi and algae present in the water.
+UV disinfection systems, such as those offered by 1h2o3, use the germicidal effect of UVc rays to eliminate microbes, viruses, bacteria, fungi and algae present in water.

 • Ozonation: Ozone is a powerful oxidising agent that destroys micro-organisms by oxidation.
 This method is effective but requires complex management and higher operating costs.